Harrix/harrix-pylib/docs/funcs_file.md

 def rename_largest_images_to_featured(path: Path | str) -> str
 ```

-Finds the largest image in each subdirectory of the given path and renames it to 'featured-image'.
+Find the largest image in each subdirectory of the given path and renames it to 'featured-image'.

 Args: